bcampbellbt/find_auth/README.md

 ### 2. Grant Permissions

-Before running the tool, you need to grant several permissions in **System Preferences > Privacy & Security**:
+Before running the tool, you need administrator access to execute certain system commands.
+Some operations may require:

-- **Accessibility**: Required for UI automation
+- **Administrator privileges**: For system-level command execution
-- **Developer Tools**: Required for terminal access to system logs
+- **Full Disk Access**: Optional, but enables TCC database inspection
-- **Full Disk Access**: Optional, but improves authorization detection
+- **Terminal access**: Required for running system commands

 ### 3. Run the Application